 Treatment can include surgery but this is typically not necessary.
 In fact, of 85,318 patients with tennis elbow (Lateral epicondylagia) only 1,694 were treated with an operation.
 In other words, only 2% of people with tennis elbow received surgery.

-Most people with Tennis Elbow will get better without needing surgery or one or more corticosteroid
+Most people with Tennis Elbow will get better without needing surgery or one or more corticosteroid injections.

 Compared to physiotherapy treatment, treatment of Tennis Elbow with cortisone injections (also known as corticosteroid injections) results in symptoms that are worse even 3 months after injection.
 Also, people who have had steroid injections are more likely to have their symptoms recur, than after treatment with physiotherapy.
 Perhaps the most surprising result from research was the study involving 165 patients who received ‘treatment’ consisting of either corticosteroid injection or placebo injection.
-If was found that one year after the treatment that the steroid injection resulted in worse clinical outcomes than the placebo.
+It was found that one year after the treatment that the steroid injection resulted in worse clinical outcomes than the placebo.
 These poorer outcomes included a greater recurrence rate (54%) in the corticosteroid group compared to the placebo group (12%) during the year after the patients received treatment.
 Cortisone injections have also been found to be a worse form of treatment than ‘wait and see’ treatment at 6 and 12 months.